A 3-month-old baby who cries when held with others other than mom and dad and seems afraid of strangers; is this really normal?

-There is a long-term correlation between maternal depression and infant anxiety, so if you are struggling with postnatal depression, for example, make sure to get help, both for your own sake and for your daughter.
+There is a long-term correlation between maternal depression and infant anxiety, so if you are struggling with postnatal depression, for example, make sure to get help for your own sake and your daughter’s.
 (Source.)

 To conclude – your daughter is normal and bonding with you, which is great. :-)

 I hope this calms you down and provides some inspiration.